-Additionally, an estimated 13% of consumers abandon their carts because the checkout process takes too long to complete.
+Additionally, an estimated 87% of shoppers will abandon a cart if a checkout process is too complicated.
 Having a less complicated address form in your website, that quickly populates, will help reduce cart abandonment as well as increasing conversion.

 2. Only 17% of customers would trust a company who had misused personal data.